grayresearch/CX/CHARTER.md

 designs, started to work on their Charter goal to "Propose extensions ... to enable interoperable RISC-V FPGA platforms and applications".

-RISC-V provision for custom extensions dovetails with existing practice of *configurable* FPGA soft processors.
+RISC-V provisions for custom extensions dovetails with existing practice of *configurable* FPGA soft processors.
 But dissatisfied with past incompatible soft CPU tech stack silos, the members opted to pursue standards by which various reusable cores that implement various custom